Ukraine president's party set for election win, OSCE unhappy

 Its success was due in part to increased state handouts and promises to enhance the status of the Russian language - an important pledge for Russian-speaking voters in the president's eastern power base, who fear being at a disadvantage to native speakers of Ukrainian.

-The introduction of constituency voting also favoured Regions candidates, who could draw on state resources.
+The introduction of constituency voting also favored Regions candidates, who could draw on state resources.

 SVOBODA SURPRISE